Master of Arts in

 Faculty Associate in Muslim Pastoral Theology, Director of the Islamic Chaplaincy Program, Co-Director of the Master of Arts in Chaplaincy

 As a religious leader for a military base, state and federal prisons, and public and private higher education institutions, I bring lived experience to my courses at Hartford.
 I’m also a professional advisor to hospital Clinical Pastoral Education programs, a co-founder of the Association of Muslim Chaplains and Muslim Endorsing Council, and a Hartford alum.
 The subject matter I teach focuses on three areas that strengthen a graduate's ability to lead.
 The first pedagogical area gives students a working knowledge of the theoretical approaches to professional care and thinking critically as religious leaders.
 The second focuses on the practical arts and sciences of ministry, which grounds a religious leader's professional identity and conduct.
 Finally, my students integrate the first two into professional practice skills for organizational leadership.
-I want each of my students to grasp that openings to knowledge in the field of chaplaincy come by knocking on the door with questions that emerge from within.
-The practice of ministry within institutional settings will provide answers that refine your professional capacity to care and lead as a chaplain to all.
+With my Co-Director Dr. Lucinda Mosher, Faculty Associate in Chaplaincy and Interfaith Studies, I want each of my students to grasp that openings to knowledge in the field of chaplaincy come by knocking on the door with questions that emerge from within.

 Are you ready to make a difference?